tadejkan/server-backup/README.md

 5. Run ```./create_bucket.sh``` to create appropriate buckets.

-	Two 404 errors are expected to be displayed, because the script checks for weekly and monthly bucket existence.

-	If there are any other errors, please resolve them before continuing.
+	If there are any errors, please resolve them before continuing.

 6. Add this line to your CRON (change backups folder if necessary):